PetroIvaniuk/llms-tools/README.md

 - [bitnet.cpp](https://github.com/microsoft/BitNet) - is the official inference framework for 1-bit LLMs (e.g., BitNet b1.58).
 It offers a suite of optimized kernels, that support fast and lossless inference of 1.58-bit models on CPU (with NPU and GPU support coming next)
 - [LayerSkip](https://github.com/facebookresearch/LayerSkip) - end-to-end solution promises to accelerate LLM generation times without the need for specialized hardware, by MetaAI
 - [Lingua](https://github.com/facebookresearch/lingua) - a lean, efficient, and easy-to-hack codebase to research LLMs, by MetaAI
-- [fairchem]() - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI
+- [fairchem](https://github.com/facebookresearch/fairchem) - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI

 ### Agents
+- [rowboat](https://github.com/rowboatlabs/rowboat) - AI-powered multi-agent builder, powered by OpenAI's Agents SDK
+- [UI-TARS-1.5](https://seed-tars.com/1.5/) - an open-source multimodal agent built upon a powerful vision-language model.
+It is capable of effectively performing diverse tasks within virtual worlds
 - [A2A](https://github.com/google/A2A) - an open protocol enabling communication and interoperability between opaque agentic applications, by Google
 - [Browser-Use](https://github.com/browser-use/browser-use) - enable AI to control your browser
 - [smolagents](https://huggingface.co/blog/smolagents) - a very simple library that unlocks agentic capabilities for language models